SmallBigData/smallbigdata.github.io/scorecards/index.md

 # Social Data Science Scorecard Deck

 *The Social Data Science Scorecard Deck is an agile project management tool addressing core individual aspects of a social data science project.*

 The Deck helps social data science teams to:

+* Detect bottlenecks and reasons for project delays or other problems.
 * Ensure balanced development of a social data science project.
-* Detect bottlenecks and reasons for project delays or other problems.
+* Track decisions and their provenance.
 * Structure project documentation and progress reporting.
 * Effectively distribute responsibilities.
-* Plan further activities.
+* Plan the next steps to take within a project.
 * Organise organisational practices and ways of working.
+* In the long term, reuse the emerged practices and streamline social data science.

 ## Essence of Social Data Science